se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"
   k-format="n" k-decimals="3"/>
 ```
-Instead of worrying about how to transform the element, you can declare what you want to happen.
-It should be a numeric textbox; it should have a minimum value of -10; etc.
+Instead of worrying about how to transform the element, you can declare what you want the user to see.
-Rather than spending time on how the program flows, you can define what you want and Angular will take care of the dependencies.
+Rather than spending time thinking on how the program should flow, you can define what you want and Angular will take care of the dependencies.

 [source](https://www.telerik.com/blogs/three-ds-of-web-development-1-declarative-vs-imperative)